Anti-Social Behaviour (ASB)

 Anti-Social Behaviour (ASB) can have a big impact on the quality of life in the home and community.

 We ask that you respect where you live and have consideration for your neighbours.
 However we know that this doesn’t always happen.
-We have a dedicated team who investigate reports of anti-social behaviour and look to resolve cases through early intervention and restorative practices.
+Our Homes & Neighbourhood Team investigate reports of anti-social behaviour and look to resolve cases through early intervention and restorative practices.

 Where behaviour does not improve and we can evidence behaviour that is having a persistent or serious effect on the community, we may use legal enforcement.